DayZedAndConfused762/RustAndRuin/rustandruin.md

 Working
 -------------------------------------------------------

-Instead of disabling the "Daily Limit Reach" button when running out of searches in Lot 27, the button should still be useable and still consume stamina, but display a log entry message they they have searched everywhere they can think of and to try again tomorrow.

 Change the log entry "Your first priority: secure your home." to "Your first priority: examine your surroundings."

 ...Let's implement a new searchable location in the South Section area: